Reception 2022 - 2023

 We love EYFS.
 We love helping you learn.
 We love watching you grow.
 We love being part of your journey.

 Your child will love being at Sandiway and the range of activities and learning opportunities will excite and engage them daily.
-I have included our Whole school planning grid as a file at the bottom of this page.
-Here is a screenshot of the planning grid.
+I have included our whole school planning grid as a file at the bottom of this page or you can click on the link here.

 Below you will see our Intent, Implementation and Impact of how we will instil a love of learning in your child as they start at Sandiway Primary school.